owencraston/othello_java/README.md

 # othello_java
 Othello or reversi, is a 2 player board game.
 This is a re-creation of the classic board game using java swing libraries and features an A.I for single player mode.
-The A.I calculates the best possible move for each scenario
+The A.I calculates the best possible move for each scenario.
 This program was created as a senior year programming culmulative project using fundemental computer science concepts.
-This project was made useing the NetBeans IDE and contains
+This project was made useing the NetBeans IDE and contains the files and pictures used in the build.
+The source code can be find in the "src" file and the Othello.jar file can be found in "dist" folder.